 The well-known decline in lake whitefish populations in the upper Great Lakes has been accompanied by an increase in cisco, a closely related species.
 New research looks at differences between the two species that might contribute to their contrasting population trends.
 Early in their lives, lake whitefish and cisco exhibit different metabolic rates, prey preferences, and predation vulnerabilities.
-Comparing conditions in northern Lake Michigan-Huron and Lake Champlain, where both whitefish and cisco are thriving, shows that predation may play an important role in whitefish recruitment.
+Comparing conditions in northern Lake Michigan-Huron and Lake Champlain shows that predation may play an important role in whitefish recruitment.

 Key Findings